Free Trial Software Downloads Flex Hex binary hex editor

 File Save

-A: FlexHEX allows creating sparse zero areas of any size, however the system may change the layout.
+FlexHex allows creating sparse zero areas of any size, however the system may change the layout.
 If a sparse area fits into the file buffer, it will be converted to real zeros.
 The size of the real data block is always rounded to some boundary which may be as large as 64k.

-Once the file is saved, FlexHEX re-reads the actual region layout and updates the Edit window and the Region pane accordingly.
+Once the file is saved, FlexHex re-reads the actual region layout and updates the Edit window and the Region pane accordingly.

-Q: I am running FlexHex as administrator but keep getting acess denied message on save.
+I am running FlexHex as administrator but keep getting acess denied message on save.
 Any suggestions?

-A: Running as administrator does not mean you have full unrestricted access.
+Running as administrator does not mean you have full unrestricted access.
 In fact, those are unrelated issues.

 There are several possible reasons for 'access denied':